Several studies, including meta-analyses, indicate that milk products are associated with a reduced risk of developing metabolic syndrome.

 In another 2015 meta-analysis of 7 prospective cohort studies, the authors found that:5

 - A higher intake of dairy products was associated with a 14% lower risk of developing metabolic syndrome;

 - Milk was associated with a 25% decreased risk of metabolic syndrome;

 - Every additional serving of dairy products per day was associated with a 6% decreased risk of metabolic syndrome.

-- Dairy products, particularly full-fat dairy products, butter and yogurt, were associated with a reduced risk of metabolic syndrome for each additional serving per day;
+- Dairy products, particularly full-fat dairy products, butter and yogurt, were associated with a reduced risk of metabolic syndrome.

 - Low-fat dairy products were not associated with metabolic syndrome risk.

 Using data from the SUN (Seguimiento Universidad de Navarra) project, a prospective cohort study in Spain, the association between yogurt consumption and the incidence of metabolic syndrome was examined among 8,063 participants who had a minimum of 6 years of follow-up.7

 - Higher yogurt consumption, particularly whole-fat, was associated with a 15% reduced risk of developing central adiposity.